jlinclabs/apidocs/b_server.md

 ### Registering a new org admin
 An org is an organization or company or company division -- any entity that has control of one or more apikeys/apisecrets.

-To create an login credential for a person or role that will administer these apikeys:
+To create an login credential for a person or role that will administer these apikeys requires a signup token from the manager:

 _POST https://sandbox.b.jlinclabs.net/api/orgs/register_